KDAB/GammaRay/INSTALL.md

 To build GammaRay you will need *at least*:

 - CMake 3.16.0
-- a C++ compiler with C++11 support
+- a C++ compiler with C++17 support
-- Qt 5.15 or higher, or Qt 6.3 or higher
+- Qt 6.5 or higher
-  (GammaRay v3.0.0 was the last release to support Qt versions less than 5.15)
+  (GammaRay v3.2.0 was the last release to support Qt versions less than 6.5)

 Please be aware that GammaRay heavily relies on Qt private headers which can be changed at will by The Qt Company between releases and may need to be specially installed from your distribution.
 Before running CMake, make sure your Qt installation provides private Qt headers.

-i.e. when using distro provided Qt make sure you have (or the equivalent for Qt6):
+i.e. when using distro provided Qt make sure you have:

-- Redhat,Fedora: qt5-qtbase-private-devel
+- Redhat,Fedora: qt6-qtbase-private-devel
-- Debian,Ubuntu: qtbase5-private-dev qtdeclarative5-private-dev
+- Debian,Ubuntu: qtbase6-private-dev qtdeclarative6-private-dev
- qtattributionsscanner-qt5 qhelpgenerator-qt5 qdoc-qt5
+ qtattributionsscanner-qt6 qhelpgenerator-qt6 qdoc-qt6
-- SUSE: libqt5-qtbase-private-headers-devel libqt5-qtdeclarative-private-headers-devel
+- SUSE: libqt6-qtbase-private-headers-devel libqt6-qtdeclarative-private-headers-devel

 Optional FOSS packages (eg. KDSME, etc) provide extra functionality.
 See the "Optional Dependencies" section below for more details.